 The main research question that we address in our work is how our brain enables us to survive and learn to keep away from situations that threaten our physical or psychological well-being.
 Traditionally, this topic has been addressed in relative isolation at different levels of analysis, ranging from molecular and cellular to behavioral and clinical neurosciences.
 We attempt to bridge these fields through a systems-level analysis in humans in which we combine functional neuroimaging with endocrine measures, autonomic psychophysiology, pharmacological manipulations, genetics, and rigorous experimental behavioral paradigms.
 The ultimate goal of this effort is to advance understanding, treatment, and prevention of stress-related psychopathology.

-Register now for the second symposium of the Stress-NL consortium, on December 13 in Rotterdam!
+The second symposium of the Stress-NL consortium took place on December 13, 2018 in Rotterdam!